FUB-HCC/ID-Lab/TRiPLE/PublicationConverter/README.md

 For example:
 `comment-faire-la-technique-comme-pouvoir|Ribault, Patricia (2015): Comment faire?
 La technique comme pouvoir.
 In: Golsenne, T./Ribault, P. (Eds.): Essais de Bricologie.
 Ethnologie de l’art et du design contemporains.
 Revue Techniques et Culture, no. 64, Paris: Éditions EHESS.`

+The slug will be used for the rdf:about tag and thus connect the metadata to the cluster homepage data.

 ## Usage: